-If you watch Abraham’s interactions with someone in the hot-seat, or read through the Abe Forum, you will notice many non-answers to questions and “thought terminators” used in their place.
-This is the language of non-thought.
+If you watch Abraham interactions with audience members in the “hot-seat,” or read through the Abe Forum, you will notice many non-answers to questions instead of truly thoughtful or critical discussion.

-The language of Abraham-Hicks…[replaces] individual thought and expression.
+The language of Law of Attraction…[replaces] individual thought and expression.

-There is certainly a sense of security in buzzwords, a comfort in having all the answers simplified into a selection of frequently-repeated words and phrases.
-I believe initially, faith in such a system could boost a person’s confidence and reduce worries and anxiety.
+There is certainly a sense of security in familiar buzzwords and mottos.
+There is a comfort in having all the answers simplified into a compilation of oft-repeated words and phrases.

 What Do You Think?